MRJPEREZR/docker-k8s-terraform-tuto/README.md

 The two extensions are independent.

+1. Add `livenessProbe`s to reflect the `healthchecks` of last week's Docker project.
+    * `redis` and `db` use the `exec` probe to run the `healthchecks/{redis.sh,postgres}.sh` scripts.
+        - TIP: You have to create an image for redis and postgres with sh files included, or better use an init container to get [healthchecks files](https://gitlab.imt-atlantique.fr/login-nuage/healthchecks/) inside a shared volume [see this page](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)
+2. Use an `HorizontalPodAutoscaler` to automatically scale the number of replicas for `vote` (make sure to understand monitoring metrics and triggering mechanisms!)
+    * TIP: with Minikube, you will have to run the "metric server": `minikube addons enable metrics-server`
-1. Use a `ConfigMap` to pass values to your pods as environment variables
+3. Use a `ConfigMap` to pass values to your pods as environment variables
     1. create the `ConfigMap` with a manually created manifest
     2. use `Kustomize` to generate the `ConfigMap`
-2. Use an `HorizontalPodAutoscaler` to automatically scale the number of replicas for `vote`
-    * TIP: with Minikube, you will have to run the "metric server": `minikube addons enable metrics-server`

 <!-- -->